If you are reading this it is highly likely that a portion of your emails are landing in SPAM.

 62).
 Inconsistent Email Volume over the IP

 If your IP is sending 10,000 emails one day and 500k emails on the second day then there is something wrong.
-The IP you are using should be sending emails to maintain its reputation.
-If by any chance the volume drops drastically, then your ESP should warm-up the IP again to maintain reputation.
+The IP you are using should be sending consistent email volume to maintain its reputation.

 Sudden changes in email volume are always looked at suspiciously by the SPAM filters.